MichaelSchneeberger/rxbp/README.md

 ============================

-An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that integrates back-pressure into observables.
+An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that integrates back-pressure into observables (called `Flowable`)

-The *rxbackpressure* library is inspired by [Monix](https://github.com/monix/monix), and has still experimental status.
+The *rxbackpressure* library is inspired by [Monix](https://github.com/monix/monix), and has still an experimental status.

 Installation
 ------------